Agonnee/Tutorials/README.md.txt

 ## For Code Along projects

-No changes other than comments made to the code in these, I merely coded along with the explaination.
+No changes other than comments made to the code in these, I coded along with the course or tutorial

 ## This is a test